caseycs/fqueue/README.md

 Let's look in typical web project - for example e-commerce online shop.
-There are a lot of reasons, why you need queues: sending emails, sync orders with CRM&ERP, recalculate prices on markup rules change, add new positions on suppluer update, and so on.
+There are a lot of reasons, why you need queues: sending emails, sync orders with CRM&ERP, recalculate prices on markup rules change, add new positions on supplier update, and so on.

+If you use Amazon infrastructure, then best practice is using native service - like SQS.
+If you are large enough to use RabbitMQ, ActiveMQ, or another special queue server - ok, that's great!
+But for small project you can avoid using them and store your jobs in native project DB - like mysql - and use FQueue to manage them.

 Some tasks are fast (send email), some tasks are slow (import price with few thounds positions).
 Some tasks can be processed in parallel (send order to CRM) and some - only one task evey time (recalculate prices).